TEDxBerkeley/iOSApp2018/README.md

-# TEDxBerkeley 2017
+# TEDxBerkeley 2018
-*iOS application for the April 15, 2017 event*
+*iOS application for the February 17, 2018 event*

 created by [Alvin Wan](http://alvinwan.com)